afska/gba-link-connection/docs/wireless_adapter.md

 🆔 IDs are randomly generated.
 Each time you broadcast or connect, the adapter assigns you a new ID.

-✅ Reading broadcasts is a three-step process: First, you send `0x1c` (you will get an ACK instantly), and start waiting until the adapter retrieves data (games usually wait 1 full second).
+✅ Reading broadcasts is a three-step process: First, you send `0x1c` (you will get an ACK instantly and no data) to put the adapter in 'broadcast reading' mode, and start waiting until the adapter retrieves data (games usually wait 1 full second).
 Then, send a `0x1d` and it will return what's described above.
-Lastly, send a `0x1e` to finish the process (you can ignore what the adapter returns here).
+Lastly, send a `0x1e` to finish the process (you can ignore what the adapter returns here) and exit broadcast reading mode.
 If you don't send that last `0x1e`, the next command will fail.

 ⌚ Although games wait 1 full second, small waits (like ~160ms) also work.

+⚙️ Calling `0x1d` repeatedly will provide an updated list of up to 4 hosts, always in the same order within each call cycle.
+If more than 4 hosts are available, the game must track the IDs found and loop through the `0x1c`, `0x1d`, and `0x1e` sequence to discover additional hosts.
+Each iteration of this sequence provides up to 4 hosts in the order they are discovered by the wireless adapter.

 ⏳ If a client sends a `0x1c` and then starts a `0x1d` loop (1 command per frame), and a console that was broadcasting is turned off, it disappears after 3 seconds.